-Design exists in two worlds at once.
+Design operates in two worlds at once.
 One makes people feel.
 The other helps them do.
 Schrödinger would be proud of the superposition our field embodies; a blend of emotion and logic, both striving to lead.
+Contradiction after contradiction, making us question if it really is that black and white.

 In Creative Work as Argument, we framed design as a series of compounded arguments.
 We lead with emotion, then use strategy to justify our logic.
 In Reading the Room, we built on that, showing how every element is a cue.
 Meaning exists whether you intended it or not.